firebase/firebase-tools/docs/database-update.md

 # database:update

-Update some of the keys for the defined path in your firebase
+Update some of the keys for the defined path in your Firebase

 ## Usage
 ```